MISRM OSSM (Dip), CNHC

 Ellen is a qualified Level 5 BTEC Clinical Sports and Remedial Massage Therapist – one of the most comprehensive qualifications in Sports Massage.
-Ellen specialises in the assessment, treatment and rehabilitation of muscles, tendons and ligaments – including sports injuries and work related pain.
+Ellen specialises in the assessment, treatment and rehabilitation of injuries and pain – both sport and work-related.
+In addition, Ellen is a specialist in Oncology Massage and actively works on the increasingly positive benefits of ScarWork Therapy.

 As a full member of the Institute of Sports and Remedial Massage – the gold standard for complementary health practice – and the Complementary & Natural Healthcare Council (CNHC), Ellen is bound by their codes of conduct, ethics and practice to provide the highest possible standard of care.